 A TV pilot is a scripted and filmed “first episode” of an intended series.
 It is usually used to test the waters of whether or not an idea for a TV show is viable and marketable.
-Often a TV pilot will never air because no network shows interest in the project.
-Sometimes one network will produce a TV pilot, and another network will “pick up” the show and air it, because the original producing network is not interested after viewing the TV pilot.
+Often a pilot will never air because no network shows interest in the project.
+Sometimes one network will produce a pilot, and another network will “pick up” the show and air it, because the original producing network is not interested in it.

 There is significant competition for actually getting airtime for a series.
 Generally a network gives the go-ahead to writers and producers, and will fund production of a TV pilot.
 Occasionally, a pilot is produced by non-network individuals and is then farmed out to networks to see if interest exists.